 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for actors, including comedians, were predicted to increase 10% from 2014-2024, which is faster than average.
-In May 2015, the BLS reported that actors earned a median hourly wage of $18.80.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for actors, including comedians, were predicted to increase 3% from 2019-2029, which is as fast as the average.
+In May 2020, the BLS reported that actors earned a median hourly wage of $21.88.